kayabaakihiko13/Algoritma-dan-Pemprograman-lanjut/README.md

 # Algoritma-dan-Pemprograman-lanjut
-What I Do in second credit
+What I Did in second credit